Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference

 \section{Discussion}

-In this paper, we have introduced a method for analyzing treatment effect heterogeneity in spatio-temporal settings.
-The proposed method estimates the conditional average treatment effect without imposing structural assumptions about interference.
-We established the asymptotic normality of our two-stage estimator, and developed a statistical test of no treatment effect heterogeneity.
-We have evaluated the performance of the proposed estimator through realistic simulation studies and demonstrated the method in the study of airstrikes and insurgent violence in Iraq.
+In this paper, we propose a method for analyzing treatment effect heterogeneity in spatio-temporal settings.
+The proposed method estimates the CATE without imposing structural assumptions about spillover and carryover effects.
+We establish asymptotic results for the proposed two-stage estimator based on stabilized weights, extending beyond existing work that considered only average treatment effects.
+We develop a new consistent estimator of the variance bound, which enables valid confidence intervals and shows improved finite-sample performance.
+In addition, we propose a statistical test of no heterogeneous treatment effects and establish a sensitivity analysis framework for the untestable unconfoundedness assumption.
+The proposed estimator performs well in simulation studies and exhibits lower variance than the standard IPW estimator.

-Our empirical application shows that airstrikes increased insurgent attacks in the short term, even when aid had been disbursed in the prior month at substantial levels (up to \$25 per capita).
-Aid moderated these negative effects somewhat, but only after high and likely unsustainable levels of aid had been delivered.
+Our application shows that airstrikes increased insurgent attacks in the short term, even when aid had been disbursed in the prior month at substantial levels.
+Aid moderated these negative effects, but only after high and likely unsustainable levels of aid had been delivered.
 In addition, these large aid outlays were only sufficient to offset the increased attacks created by the airstrikes themselves.
 Taken together, our findings question whether aid and airstrikes, the two central planks in counterinsurgency, actually work to reduce short-term insurgent attacks.

-There are several possible directions for future research.
-First, while we considered static intervention distributions across time periods, one may explore adaptive treatment assignment strategies that depend on previous outcomes.
-Second, the asymptotic properties derived in this paper rely on the correct specification of the propensity score model.
-Future work could explore estimators that are more robust to model misspecification.
-Finally, while we employed a parametric propensity score model, future research could incorporate semi-parametric or nonparametric models into our framework.
+There are several directions for future research.
+First, our asymptotic properties rely on the correct specification of the propensity score model.
+Future work could explore estimators robust to model misspecification.
+Second, while we employed a parametric propensity score model, future research could consider semi-parametric or nonparametric models.